Cindy Kimberly Flaunts Bare Booty In Lingerie Photo Collage

 “Can’t find a single flaw,” declared a fourth supporter.

 Cindy also posted another photo collage to her page a week ago, that time rocking another ensemble that flattered her figure.
-It included a long-sleeved white crop top with navy trim and buttons down the front, and she also rocked a matching skirt with a high waistline.
-She struck several flirty poses, and in one of the snaps, closed her eyes with a kissy face.
+It included a long-sleeved white crop top with navy trim and buttons down the front.
+She paired it with a matching skirt with a high waistline.

+She struck several flirty poses, and in one of the snaps, she closed her eyes and made a kissy face.
 She wore her hair down in a middle part and accessorized with a choker necklace.